How To Make a Ytong Nest - Ant Keeping Tutorial

 Now we can insert the dowels into the holes of the Ytong block.
 You can use the back of a tool to push them all the way down.

 After that, we can attach the transparent panel to the Ytong block.
-Simply put on the plexiglass panel and start screwing the screws.
+Simply place the plexiglass panel and start screwing in the screws.

 Use a screwdriver to complete the job and tighten the screws all the way in.